dataobservatory-eu/music/content/project/openmusiceurope/index.md

 {{< /spoiler >}}

+## Data-to-policy Pipeline

+`Open Music Europe` aims to create an open, scalable data-to-policy pipeline for European music ecosystems.
+This aim entails three objectives.
+A data pipeline is a method in which raw data is ingested from various data sources and then ported to a data store, for further analysis, in this case, to an open, shared, collaborative music observatory.
+We extend this pipeline using reproducible research techniques, a novel application of the Open Policy Analysis Guidelines, and good statistical practices to support evidence-based policy analysis, scientific music research and sound business strategy building.
+In this last leg of the pipeline, we emphasise usability for our project’s target audiences and good documentation practices.
+We want to ensure that our data is high quality and well understood to support robust and correct business, scientific or policy conclusions.

 We provide the data needed for these actions.
-Using transparent methods and tools, OpenMuse maps the policy and data landscape; bridges data gaps; and empowers stakeholders and policymakers to take data-driven actions.
+Using transparent methods and tools, `Open Music Europe` maps the policy and data landscape; bridges data gaps; and empowers stakeholders and policymakers to take data-driven actions.
 Our project is grounded on principles of open policy analysis, open science, and open-source software development.
 We work with stakeholders to identify data gaps on the EU, national, and regional levels; co-create indicators and methods for bridging them; develop free software tools for data collection and analysis; and report not just our findings, but every step taken to reach them.

 <td style="text-align: center;">{{< figure src="/media/img/blogposts_2022/logos_3_1.jpg" caption="" numbered="false" >}}</td>